linda-seiter/cmsc-115/week1_lab/README.md

 Let's practice running a Junit test:

-1. Click on `CourseWelcomeTest.java`, then click on the green run button.
+1. Click on `CourseWelcomeTest.java`, then click the run button.
 ![console output](images/run_test.png)
 2. The test runs the `main` method in `CourseWelcome`, then compares the actual output to the expected output.
 The Junit window appears with a green bar to indicate the test was successful.
+The Junit window also indicates 1 test ran with 0 errors and 0 failures.
 ![console output](images/test1_passed.png)
 3. You can close the Junit view after verifying the test passed.